 - Hormonal changes (such as an underactive thyroid gland)

-A conflict between sensory perception and nervous system processing might occur in people with fibromyalgia.
-Fibromyalgia patients have been found to have greater awareness of, or less tolerance for, movement problems (such as tremor) that don't match their expected sensory feedback.
+Some people with fibromyalgia may be oversensitive to external stimulation, and overly anxious about the sensation of pain.
+This increase in awareness is called generalized hypervigilance.
+People with fibromyalgia have been found to have greater awareness of, or less tolerance for, movement problems (such as tremor) that do not match their expected sensory feedback.
 This mismatch in sensory signals might enhance the perception of pain.
-Fibromyalgia patients also seem to be more sensitive to sounds.
+People with fibromyalgia also seem to be more sensitive to sounds.

 Fibromyalgia has symptoms that resemble those of some rheumatic illnesses, including rheumatoid arthritis and lupus (systemic lupus erythematosus).
 These are autoimmune diseases in which a defective immune system mistakenly attacks the body's own healthy tissue, producing inflammation and damage.
 The pain in fibromyalgia, however, does not appear to be due to autoimmune factors, and there is little evidence to support a role for an inflammatory response in fibromyalgia.

-- They could make individuals susceptible to fibromyalgia.
+- They could make people more susceptible to fibromyalgia.

 - They may play some role in triggering the onset of the condition.

-Post-traumatic stress disorder (PTSD) or chronic stress may play a strong role in the development of fibromyalgia in some patients.
-PTSD, an anxiety disorder, is a reaction to a specific traumatic event.
-Some evidence indicates that PTSD actually results in changes to the brain, possibly from long-term overexposure to stress hormones.
+PTSD or chronic stress may play a strong role in the development of fibromyalgia in some patients.
+PTSD is an anxiety disorder triggered by a specific traumatic event.
+Some evidence indicates that PTSD actually causes changes in the brain, possibly from long-term overexposure to stress hormones.

 - Being female